ViniciusDSB/labFriend/README.md

 <h3>This is just some functions to calculate some stuff for some of my laboratory reports.</h3>

 <p>This is not working very well right now, i got some wrong values trying to calculate the uncertainty<br>
-i think there and error in data unit conversion<br>
+I think there is also an error in data unit conversion, but i forgot<br>
 furthermore i have to make it more "user friendly"</p>

 <h2> Weird Documentation </h2>